Is Cold Turkey Quitting

 Even more disturbing, would it be ethical to proclaim to the world that a 20 mg. a day nicotine addict who was fed 1 to 3 mg. of nicotine a day had engaged in and failed at a cold turkey quitting experience?

 Where do we go from here? - Let's not forget that tobacco related diseases kill half of all adult smokers.
 17 In that the average smoker only musters the confidence to attempt quitting about once every three years, how many serious quitting opportunities do they have to squander before bad news arrives?
-For almost two decades, NRT advocates have enticed smokers to spend those precious limited opportunities on the latest and greatest new weaning device containing the exact same active substance responsible for each and every relapse the smoker has ever experienced in their entire quitting history - the exact same chemical responsible for generating the 93% midyear relapse rate in the March 2003 OTC NRT meta-analysis.
+For three decades, NRT advocates have enticed smokers to spend those precious limited opportunities on the latest and greatest new weaning device containing the exact same active substance responsible for each and every relapse the smoker has ever experienced - the exact same chemical responsible for generating the 93% midyear relapse rate in the March 2003 OTC NRT meta-analysis.
 18

 Today it's the lozenge.
 Called medicine in television and radio commercials while almost hiding the fact that it's simply more nicotine, 19 the lozenge is yet another ploy to separate those addicted to nicotine from their money, hope, dreams and another priceless opportunity to focus upon and master the lessons learned by the 91.2% of successful quitters who figured things out on their own.